rirefat/rirefat/README.md

 oriented, and always work with an end goal in mind.
 Over the past years, I created 100s of websites for my clients using WordPress.
 I pride myself on doing quality work and maintaining excellent communication.
 I also enjoy working with include ReactJS, JavaScript as well as PHP.

-Skills: HTML5 / CSS3 / Bootstrap / JS / jQuery /  REACT / WordPress / C / Java / PHP
+Skills: HTML5 / CSS3 / Bootstrap / TailWind / JS / jQuery /  REACT / WordPress / C / Java / PHP

 - 🌱 I’m currently learning ReactJS
 - 💬 Ask me about Web Development